codex-team/hawk.api.nodejs/DOCKER.md

 ### Attaching to the API container

-To enter in the attache mode enter:
+To enter in the attach mode enter:
 ```bash
 docker attach <hawk_api_container_name>
 ```

-To exit the attache mode enter the following combination: `ctrl+p ctrl+q`
+To exit the attach mode enter the following combination: `ctrl+p ctrl+q`

 ## Production

 Copy `.env.sample` to `.env`